paulkwalton/OS-deployment/README.md

 Run post-install.sh

-RDP requires a restart and password change
+RDP requires a restart and password change, connect on port 3390 for RDP